tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you rally, you can use a second recovery to heal after using the first (and seeing the recovery roll).

 **Quirk:** Grinningly optimistic.

 ---

+#### Swordbelt of the Keen Blade

+_Recharge 11+:_ One magical edged or piercing weapon worn on this belt has its critical range increased by 2 at the start of the battle.
+This bonus is lost for the rest of the encounter when you actually score a critical hit with that weapon.

+**Quirk:** Always engaged in preparation and maintenance; you are incapable of staying idle even for a moment.

+---